BahaaZidan/Machine-Learning-Programming-Assignments/README.md

 ﻿## What is this ?

-This is my solutions for andrewNg's Machine Learning [Course](https://www.coursera.org/learn/machine-learning) assignments.
+These are my solutions for andrewNg's Machine Learning [Course](https://www.coursera.org/learn/machine-learning) assignments.

 ## Things that helped me solve :